top of page

 The Participants

 We have participants over a vast age group from Primary school children, babies in prams through to our older generations.
 We had a record number of participants in 2014 when we had just over 720!
 This event raised over $22,000 for the local community.
 We have had some class runners participate over the years.
-We are lucky to have several class athletes in our community, who always enthusiastic supporters of the event, Tarli Bird, Brady Threlfall, Archie Reid, to name a few and other top runners such as Andy Buchannan from Bendigo.
+We are lucky to have several class athletes in our community, who always enthusiastic supporters of the event, Tarli Bird, Brady Threlfall, Archie Reid, to name a few and other top runners such as Olympian Andy Buchannan from Bendigo.
 Our participants come from all over the state, and we have strong support from the local community and have groups of friends who travel year after year from areas such as Mornington Peninsula and Geelong.
-Our new Kids Dash now sees children as young as 3 participating which is amazing to watch !
+Our new Kids Dash now sees children as young as 3 participating which is amazing to watch!

 The Beneficiaries

-Community engagement
+Community Engagement

 bottom of page